+2 Individuals who meet one or more of the following traits: woman, transgender, non-binary, racial/ethnic minority, LGBTQ+, U.S. military veteran, or an individual with a disability.

-are women, and 5% preferred not to disclose gender identity.
-90% are white and 10% preferred not to disclose racial/ethnic identity.
+1 As of January 1, 2023 Champlain was owned by 15 current employees and 4 retired partners.
+Of these individuals, 63% are men, 32% are women, and 5% preferred not to disclose gender identity.
+89% are white and 11% preferred not to disclose racial/ethnic identity.

+INVESTMENT

+PROFESSIONALS: 14

 Employee Development

-In addition to training from various departments in the firm detailed below, the Culture and Development committee purposefullycommunicates and reinforces the firm's values, as well as fosters an environment where the pursuit of personal excellence in support of these values is expected.
+In addition to training from various departments in the firm detailed below, the Culture and Development committee purposefully communicates and reinforces the firm's values, as well as fosters an environment where the pursuit of personal excellence in support of these values is expected.

 Once hired, every employee is evaluated annually on specific goals established at the beginning of the year; these goals are based on a standard of excellence designed to encourage the pursuit, development, and exhibition of attributes the firm deems critical to both role-specific success and to upholding the values and goals of the firm more broadly, which include a commitment to inclusivity.
 Promotions reflect an individual's achievement based on these goals.

+Champlain's Human Capital Management department facilitates a Personal Development Program, targeted toward associates but available to all employees, in support of the third goal of Champlain's DEI Vision Statement, to "Strengthen our employee development efforts, making sure all employees have equitable opportunities for growth."
+The program is intended to foster reflection about employees' growth and development to date, give clarity regarding how to drive key growth opportunities and development inside and outside the firm, and empower employees to drive even more effective conversations with their managers.

-Having been established by eight founding partners, half of whom were women, the firm is proud of the longstanding representation of women in senior leadership positions.
-The firm's succession planning also represents a commitment to ensuring a diversity of perspectives is represented; currently 17 active employees are Partners and represent a broad cross-section of roles and responsibilities at the firm.
+Having been established by eight founding Partners, half of whom were women, the firm is proud of the longstanding representation of women in senior leadership positions.
+The firm's succession planning also represents a commitment to ensuring a diversity of perspectives is represented; currently 15 active employees are Partners and represent a broad cross-section of roles and responsibilities at the firm.
 All key professionals are eligible to become Partners; a key professional is a senior member of the firm with a corresponding level of responsibility and who is integral to the decision-making process for their respective function.
 These individuals embody the core values of the firm and bring to their role an awareness of the broader environment in which they work, effectively advocating ideas and building trust and confidence among co-workers and clients alike.
-Current Partners of the firm include client service, compliance, investment, operations, and trading personnel.
+Current Partners of the firm include business administration, client service, compliance, investment, operations, and trading personnel.
+We believe the firm's ownership structure empowers us to perform, as it aligns our interest with those of our clients.

 COMPLIANCE

 - Compliance Training

 - Initial New Hire

 - Annual Firm Wide

 - Periodic Supplemental

 - Additional Training for Registered Representatives via ACA

-- Firm Updates
+- Firm Updates - Quarterly and as needed

-- Quarterly

-- Other Timely Updates

 TECHNOLOGY & CYBERSECURITY

 - Cybersecurity Training

 - Initial New Hire

 - Annual Firm Wide

 - Other Timely Updates

 HCM & CULTURE

 - Workplace Harassment Prevention

 - Diversity, Equity, and Inclusionoriented Trainings

 - Management Training

-- DISC Assessment
+- Personal Development Program

 JOB SPECIFIC

 - On-the-job Training

 - Conference & Webinar Attendance

 - Certifications and Professional Designations (i.e. CFA, etc.)

 Compensation, Benefits, Hiring & Onboarding